syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

 Any event that is triggered while working with a Syncfusion control, either by you or the program activity, is handled by the corresponding method in the custom library (DLL) given as the <DllName> tag under the <Control> tag.

-An XML file can be configured in one of two ways, automatically or manually.
+An XML file can be configured in any one of two ways, automatically or manually.

 #### Automatic Configuration

-This section provides the details about the configuration of the swfconfig file using the SwfConfigUtility.
+This section provides the details about the configuration of the swfconfig file by using the SwfConfigUtility.
 Refer to the Utility section of this document.

 #### Manual Configuration